latours/AutomART/README.md

 2) GramNegative_Output
-- Description: This directory will contain all fasta and output files pertaining to tests conducted for gram positive organisms
+- Description: This directory will contain all fasta and output files pertaining to tests conducted for gram negative organisms

 3) Secreted